Man of Many Faces: Characters

-The second daughter of the Zaibatsu Okawa.
+The second daughter of the head of the Ōkawa Zaibatsu, Utako is 5-years-old.
 When she meets Akira at the beginning of the story, she is heartbroken by her kindergarten teacher who refuses her love confession because of their 22 years difference in age.
 However, she quickly finds herself attracted to the mysterious thief who just breaks into her room to hide from the police.
-Akira's kindness helps ease Utako's anger.
-And that's when Utako decides that Akira will be the man of her life.
+Akira's kindness helps ease Utako's anger, which when she decides that Akira will be the man of her life.
 Utako is not good at cooking and housework – she even mistakes salt for sugar, for example.
 However, she has been trying her best ever since she met 20 Faces, because she wants to be the best wife in the world.
 Utako seems to be more mature than those at her age, even more mature than those that are older than she is.
 She gets engaged to Akira at her 16th birthday and claims that his proposal is the best birthday present she ever had.
 She marries Akira at the age of 18.
 Her future career is a kindergarten teacher.

-In the next-to-last chapter is the only time in any CLAMP manga or anime that Nagisa Azuya – a friend of Utako, and girlfriend of Clamp School Detectivess Suoh Takamura – is shown in her adult, as opposed to her child form.